TeamYoung/CommunicationSouthAsia/README.md

 * Suresh Shrestha (surestha@gmail.com)
 * Tribhuvan Raj Pokheral (trpansh1989@gmail.com)

-## Screenshots

 ## Requirements

-* Working internet connection
+* Working Internet Connection
-* Apache2 (http & php )server
+* Apache2 (http & php) Server

 ## How to

-* Copy the contents of the folder inside the www in Wamp or htdocs in Xampp in Windows.
+* Dowload the zip and copy the contents of the folder inside the www in Wamp or htdocs in Xampp in Windows.
 In Linux the www or htdocs is located in /srv or /var.
 Refer to the distro manual if confused.